observablehq/plot/docs/marks/link.md

 ]
 ```

-When used with a [spherical projection](../features/projections.md) and the default [*auto* curve](../features/curves.md), the link mark will render a geodesic: the shortest path between two points on the surface of the sphere.
+With a [spherical projection](../features/projections.md) and the default [*auto* curve](../features/curves.md), the link mark will render a geodesic: the shortest path between two points on the surface of the sphere.
 Setting the **curve** to *linear* will instead draw a straight line between the projected points.
 For example, below we draw two links from San Francisco to Paris.

 :::plot defer
 ```js